Future Global Leadership Program

-Please note that this scholarship does not include a living stipend.
+NOTE: This scholarship does not include a living stipend.
 Living expenses for 1st-year students in Sendai are about JPY 70,000-80,000 per month.

-for Privately Financed International Students
+for Privately Financed

-|Examination Fee||JPY 5,000||-|
+|Examination Fee||-||JPY 5,000||-|

-|Entrance Fee||JPY 282,000||-|
+|Entrance Fee||Waived||JPY 282,000||-|

 for the first 6 months

 (JPY 267,900 x 2)

-(JPY 44,650/month x 12 x max.
+for max.
 4 years)

-University House Sanjo rooms are furnished with desks and beds, and are inexpensive.
+FGL undergraduate students are given preferential access to the University House Aobayama dormitories for their first two years.
+University House rooms are inexpensive and furnished with desks and beds.
 More specific details will be given during the enrollment procedures.

-Dormitory fees (rent + maintenance fees) are approximately JPY 19,000/month plus a deposit (JPY 30,000) upon moving in.
+Dormitory fees (rent + maintenance fees) are approximately JPY 36,000/month.
+A deposit (JPY 30,000) is required upon moving in.
 You must pay these fees yourself.
 You will also be charged for utilities such as water, gas, etc. each month.
-(The above fee amounts are scheduled to be adjusted in 2019.)
+University House details can be found here.

 From your third year, you will have to live in a private apartment.
 Rent costs about JPY 30,000-60,000/month.
 You will also have to pay 1-3 months of rent as key money/deposit.

 Q2.
-What is the President Fellowship System?
+What is the President Fellowship system?

 By providing this scholarship, the system aims to promote enrollment by international students, contribute to international diversity in our undergraduate curriculum, and foster leaders, both foreign and Japanese, who will be active on a global scale.

-The President Fellowship covers the entrance fee and four years' worth of tuition as long as your academic performance is satisfactory.
-Since it does not cover living expenses, you should arrange to receive financial support from your home country (parent/guardian, government, etc.).
+The President Fellowship covers the entrance fee and four years' worth of tuition.
+Living expenses are not covered.
+If you are concerned about living expenses, you should arrange to receive financial support from your home country (parent/guardian, government, etc.).